Amos-Luna/NLPDevelop/README.md

     pattern.
 ```

-* After applying BERT-transformers to find the best candidate word, we obtain:
+* After applying BERT-transformers to find the best candidate word, we obtain the correct sentence:
 ```
     Now we are creating an OCR for handwritten
     Bengali text.
 The main problem arises due to